When To Coach vs Mentor | Coaching Skills for Leaders

 It's common for topics to start focusing on the team members external world for example skill development.
 However, it is common that their internal world is limiting progress.
 For example, Imposter Syndrome is impeding confidence in their skills.

-In this conversation, I decided to start with mentoring.
-Teaching the Technology Leader the differences between coaching and mentoring.
+In this conversation, when deciding between coaching vs mentoring I started with mentoring.
+Teaching the Leader the differences between coaching and mentoring.

 The second half of the conversation demonstrated how the problems move as clarity grows.
 Once they understand the differences I asked the question: "What would stop you coaching?"
 This led to a deeper conversation about the beliefs the leader held about their role.
 That they had to be seen as the expert and by not providing advice they were scared of losing respect.
 Our conversation then shifted to exploring the leaders internal world.

 This highlights that there is no one right answer.
-Coaching is not better than Mentoring.
+It's not a simple answer between Coaching vs Mentoring.
 Context is key.

 What's important is that great leaders are able to move between the quadrants.